thomaskreutzer/h3_hive/README.md

 ### Assumptions

 1. ESRI is also used and must be installed, permanent functions have already been created for ESRI.
-2. You have loaded a table with breadcrumb data
+2. You have loaded a table with breadcrumb data.
 3. You have loaded a table with the New York City tlc zones, similar to the following (https://catalog.data.gov/dataset/nyc-taxi-zones)

 ### Breadcrumbs NYC

 **NOTE:** This example uses sudo code as an example.
 The real tables and columns have been changed from our system.
+**NOTE:** The distinct in the query is to limit the index's on the flattening of the array where we have overlap between zones.

+This has proven to significantly increase the performance of the query.
+If you are querying on a single zone the distinct would not be required.

 This is however an example of a working query, the table has been partitioned in Hive by a column called ym for the current year and month.